davidralphlewis/eleventy-stylus-blog-theme/pages/about.md

 ## Page

 My work has been published in many different magazines including *Neon Magazine*, *Feral Poetry* and *Welcome to Bear Creak*.
-I've been lucky enough to have work nominated for the Forward prize, Best of the Net and the Pushcart prize.
+I've been lucky enough to have work nominated for t

+he Forward prize, Best of the Net and the Pushcart prize.
 [Here's a full list](/publications/) of my publications.

 I've got two poetry pamphlets out, as well as other books.
 My first poetry pamphlet, <em><a href="/ourvoicesinthechaos/">Our Voices in the Chaos</a></em>, was published by Selcouth Station in October 2019.
-I self published a second tiny pamphlet in October 2020 called <em><a href="/refractionpamphlet/">Refraction.</a>
+I self published a second tiny pamphlet in October 2020 called <em><a href="/refractionpamphlet/">Refraction.</a></em>

 I have a number of other books available, including three that are free to download.
 [Go here](/books/) to browse and download.